 The per diem rate shall be the maximum rate specified in Minn.
-Stat. § 103D.315, subdivision 8.
+Stat. § 103D.315, subdivision 8 as in effect from time to time unless the Board sets a lower per diem rate.

 No manager shall be paid a per diem for the attendance at or conduct of any activity for which the manager is entitled to compensation from any other person or entity.